Karibu sana Tanzania! (Welcome to Tanzania!)

 The Cost of Accommodation in Tanzania

-When it comes to accommodations in Tanzania, even the budget-friendly options emit a feeling of luxury sometimes.
-There were some places I stayed that had amazing value for a fraction of what I would pay for a hotel of similar caliber in Canada.
+When it comes to accommodations in Tanzania, even the budget-friendly options emit a feeling of luxury.
+There were some places I stayed in that offered amazing value at a fraction of what I would pay for a hotel of similar caliber in Canada.

 Most quality, mid-range accommodations will cost you around $20-$50 a night.
 High-end stays can fall anywhere between $100-$200 a night, depending on location and amenities.

-When it comes to going on a multiple-day safari, you’re looking at anywhere from $350 – $1,500 a night for private lodges or around $225 a night for camping.
+When it comes to going on a multiple-day safari, you’re looking at (brace yourselves!) anywhere from $350 – $1,500 a night for private lodges or around $225 a night for camping.
+Bargains can be had, however, and I’ll be sharing some of these later on in this guide.

 Dar es Salaam — Cefa Hostel ($34 a night): You’ll likely spend some time in Dar, the bustling urban metropolis and central landing city for incoming arrivals from abroad.
 Cefa Hostel is a comfortable launching pad to the rest of your time in Tanzania.
 The rooms are clean and comfortable, the wifi is strong (which is not always the case in Tanzania) and it’s just steps away from the ocean.
-The staff are also incredibly welcoming and offer to help you with onwards booking.
+The owner is also incredibly welcoming and can help you with all of your onwards bookings, connect you with locals, and show you the Dar that she knows and loves.

 Mwanza — Malaika Beach Resort ($135 a night): Here’s the thing.
 I lived in Mwanza, so I never had to stay anywhere else besides the room I rented out.
 But word gets around fast and I quickly learned that Malaika is THE place to be on Sundays because of their infamous Sunday buffet brunch.
 I fondly remember many Sundays spent here, eating the delicious food then spending the afternoon by the infinity pool with stunning views of Lake Victoria.
-From what I hear, the rooms are also immaculate and worth the extra spend during your time in Mwanza.
+Friends let me know the rooms are also immaculate and well worth the extra spend during your time in Mwanza.

 Arusha — Mrimba Palm Hotel ($38 a night): Arusha is likely going to be a stop during your Tanzania trip.
 With superstar attractions like Serengeti National Park, Arusha National Park, and Lake Manyara nearby, why wouldn’t it be!?
 Mrimba Palm Hotel is the perfect place to stay.
 It’s a quiet and friendly place and the rooms are large and clean.
 The food is reasonably priced and a tasty breakfast is included.
 But it’s the staff that will help you with anything from getting a SIM card or going to the closest ATM.